How It Works

 Potential Payouts at 80, 85, 90, 95

 At each milestone age, investors may receive a cash payout.
-The structure is designed so that investors who remain longer may be positioned to receive larger potential payouts, though actual amounts depend on pool performance, market returns, and other factors.
+The structure is designed so that investors who remain longer may be positioned to receive larger potential payouts, though actual amounts depend on fund performance, market returns, and other factors.

 Payouts are potential, not guaranteed